by Brian A. Wilkins

 Hope the appeals court judges have some integrity.

-UPDATED May 12, 2012 – Maricopa County Attorney Andrew Thomas and his deputy Lisa Aubuchon, have been disbarred.
+UPDATE May 12, 2012: Arizona Supreme Court disbars Maricopa County Attorney Andrew Thomas and his deputy Lisa Aubuchon.

 Thomas “outrageously exploited power, flagrantly fostered fear, and disgracefully misused the law” for malicious prosecutions, according to the panel.
+In other words, the guy responsible for all this crap going on in my life is no longer a lawyer.
 Read the full decision by the Arizona Supreme Court here.

-Though I first filed a petition for federal habeas corpus, the U.S. District Judge denied the petition, ruling I must first exhaust all state remedies before a federal court can review the persecution.
+MARICOPA COUNTY, ARIZ. — My first federal habeas corpus was denied by a U.S. District Judge.
+I must first exhaust all state remedies before a federal court can review the persecution, according to the decision.

 a.
 Form of Motion.
 A continuance of a trial may be granted on the motion of a party.
 Any motion must be in writing and state with specificity the reason(s) justifying the continuance.

 b.
 Grounds for Motion.